zio/zio-json/README.md

 - **Performance** to handle more requests per second than the incumbents, i.e. reduced operational costs.
 - **Security** to mitigate against adversarial JSON payloads that threaten the capacity of the server.
 - **Fast Compilation** no shapeless, no type astronautics.
-- **Future Proof** prepared for Scala 3 and next generation Java.
+- **Future-Proof**, prepared for Scala 3 and next generation Java.
 - **Simple** small codebase, short and concise documentation that covers everything.
 - **Helpful errors** are readable by humans and machines.
+- **ZIO Integration** so nothing more is required.

 # How

 Extreme **performance** is achieved by decoding JSON directly from the input source into business objects (inspired by [plokhotnyuk](https://github.com/plokhotnyuk/jsoniter-scala)).
 Although not a requirement, the latest advances in [Java Loom](https://wiki.openjdk.java.net/display/loom/Main) can be used to support arbitrarily large payloads with near-zero overhead.

-Best in class **security** is achieved with an aggressive *early exit* strategy that avoids costly stacktraces, even when parsing malformed numbers.
+Best in class **security** is achieved with an aggressive *early exit* strategy that avoids costly stack traces, even when parsing malformed numbers.
 Malicious (and badly formed) payloads are rejected before finishing reading.

-**Fast compilation** and **future proofing** is possible thanks to [Magnolia](https://propensive.com/opensource/magnolia/) which allows us to generate boilerplate in a way that will survive the exodus to Scala 3. `zio-json` is internally implemented using the [`java.io.Reader`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/io/Reader.html) interface which is making a comeback to center stage in Loom.
+**Fast compilation** and **future-proofing** is possible thanks to [Magnolia](https://propensive.com/opensource/magnolia/) which allows us to generate boilerplate in a way that will survive the exodus to Scala 3. `zio-json` is internally implemented using the [`java.io.Reader`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/io/Reader.html) interface which is making a comeback to center stage in Loom.

 **Simplicity** is achieved by using well-known software patterns and avoiding bloat.
 The only requirement to use this library is to know about Scala's encoding of typeclasses, described in [Functional Programming for Mortals](https://leanpub.com/fpmortals/read#leanpub-auto-functionality).